YerongAI/Office-Tool-docs/docs/deploy/settings/basic.md

 ::: tip Tip

 You can holding <kbd>Ctrl</kbd> to select multiple items when adding languages.
-You can also type `|` in the filter box to filter by multiple conditions.
+You can type language name or language ID in the filter box to filter the language list.
+Also you can type `|` in the filter box to filter by multiple conditions.
 For example, type `en-us|zh` to filter English (United States) and Chinese language packs.

 :::